EtzionR/Recursive-HeatMap-Calculation/README.md

 # recursive-HeatMap-calculation
-fast calculation of heatmap from given points
+fast calculation of heatmap from given points.